I and My Gallery

 The process in design is a part of our final product, having multiple discussions to come up with the best solution.

 Accessibility is inclusive design.
-Designing accessibility in mind is the power of better design and it removes barriers to empower all users to be productive and connected.
-In accessible design whether it is permanent, temporary or situational disability all are experiencing limited mobility.
-I have put all the necessary effort to make the website accessible by people with disabilities and also by all equally.
-I have created the design elements and content of the website using the web content accessibility guidelines (WCAG) to the best of my knowledge to make it perceivable where people can see and hear the content, operable where people can use the product by type or voice, understandable where people can get clear and simple language, robust where people can use different assistive technologies.
+Designing accessibility in mind is the power of better design and it removes barriers to empower all users to be productive.
+When it comes to accessible design whether it is permanent, temporary or situational disability all are experiencing limited mobility.
+I have put all the necessary effort to make the website accessible by people with disabilities and also by all.
+I have created the design elements and content of the website using the web content accessibility guidelines (WCAG) to the best of my knowledge to make it perceivable where people can see the content, operable where people can use the product by type, understandable where people can get clear and simple language, robust where people can use different assistive technologies.
 I have used hierarchy in text size, clear color contrast, focus state, interactive state, grouping similar items, and multiple visible indicators to make the product accessible by everyone.
 After all inclusive design is simply a good design.

 Our usability test helped us to see where we have to work more, We use 6 participants (3 artists and 3 customers).
 One of the participants were frustrated because they were not able to see the search bar.